alexellis/k3sup/README.md

 * `--cluster` - start this server in clustering mode using embedded etcd (embedded HA)
 * `--skip-install` - if you already have k3s installed, you can just run this command to get the `kubeconfig`
 * `--ssh-key` - specify a specific path for the SSH key for remote login
+* `--local` - Perform a local install without using ssh
 * `--local-path` - default is `./kubeconfig` - set the file where you want to save your cluster's `kubeconfig`.
 By default this file will be overwritten.
 * `--merge` - Merge config into existing file instead of overwriting (e.g. to add config to the default kubectl config, use `--local-path ~/.kube/config --merge`).
 * `--context` - default is `default` - set the name of the kubeconfig context.